Izabela88/walkers-website/README.md

        - Solution:

-         - Change SITE_ID in the settings.py from 1 on 2.
+         - Change SITE_ID in the settings.py from 1 to 2.

     4. A known bug that I can't fix.

        - How I discovered the bug:

          - I have sent myself a link to my page in the Messenger App.
-         - I tried register via Google.
+         - I tried to register via Google.
-         - This error displayed on the screen:
+         - This error is displayed on the screen:

          ![social media bug](/documents//403error.png)

-         - When I tried register or log in via Facebook there wasn't any bug but i couldn't register as well.
+         - When I tried to register or log in via Facebook, there wasn't any bug, but I couldn't continue registering as well.

        - The steps I have taken to solve the problem:

          - I was looking for this bug on the internet.
-         - Tried change settings in my Google Platform account and Facebook for developers account and settings.py file.
+         - Tried changing settings in my Google Platform account and Facebook for developers account and settings.py file.

        - Solution:

-         - The error: "disallowed_useragent" will occur because the app makes a login request that Google rejects.
+         - The error: "disallowed_useragent" will occur because the app makes a login request that Google and Facebook reject.
-           The most common reason for this rejection is an unauthorized browser agent (the app is using a deprecated browser agent that Google no longer accepts).
+           The most common reason for this rejection is an unauthorized browser agent (the app uses a deprecated browser agent that Google no longer accepts).
-         - This error does not appear when I tried register or log in using a secure browser.
+         - This error did not appear when I tried to register or log in using a secure browser for example Google Chrome.

 - ### **Code validation**

   - #### **W3C HTML Code Validator**

     Each page for the website was run through the [W3C Markup Validation Service](https://validator.w3.org/) and returned no errors.
-    As all web pages are rendered dynamically using Django template, each page and scenario had to be validated by direct input by copying and pasting the source code for the page.
+    As all web pages are rendered dynamically using the Django template, each page and scenario had to be validated by direct input by copying and pasting the source code for the page.

   - #### **W3C CSS Jigsaw Validator**